dmd/rapidtide-cloud/README.md

 export AWS_PROFILE=AWSAdministratorAccess-12345678912
 ```

 This will set up your environment to use the `aws` command in this shell session only.
-(If you get an error, it's because your version of the AWS CLI toolkit is too old; reinstall it from the above link.)

 ### Create a bucket for your output.